 Depression during pregnancy can place you at greater risk for having an episode of depression after delivery (postpartum depression).

 What Should I Do if I'm Depressed During My Pregnancy?

 Preparing for a new baby is a lot of hard work, but your health should come first.
 So, resist the urge to get everything done -- cut down on your chores, and do those things that will help you to relax.
 Taking care of yourself is a key part of taking care of your unborn child.

 Talk to your friends, your partner, or your family about the things that concern you If you ask for support, you'll find that you often get it.
 If you're still feeling down and anxious, consider seeking therapy with a mental health specialist.

-Evidence suggests that many antidepressant medicines are safe for treating depression during pregnancy, and will not harm your growing baby -- at least in the short term.
-Long-term effects have not been properly studied.
+Evidence suggests that many antidepressant medicines are safe for treating depression during pregnancy, and will not harm your growing baby -- at least according to the results from short-term studies.
+Long-term effects have not been as fully studied.
 You should discuss the possible risks and benefits of antidepressants with your doctor.
 If necessary, he or she should also be able to refer you to a mental health specialist.